aroberge/reeborg-world-creation/included/built-in-randomness.md

 where we were using Python's random module to select a secret location \(not visible to the student\) where Reeborg could cross a river.

-### Important caveat
+> **\[warning\]**
+>

-The examples given in this chapter should only be used for _creating_ worlds, either by restricting the code to be in the Onload editor or by saving the world in a json file and removing the code.
+> The examples given in this chapter should only be used for _creating_ worlds, either by restricting the code to be in the Onload editor or by saving the world in a json file and removing the code.

 ## Random number of objects